 Start with an immune booster such as Airborne or Emergence -C.

-I have used these Sono Wipes for a couple of years now and they seem to really do the trick.
-Make sure and wipe down your armrests, seat belt, the entertainment screen and of course, that tray table!
-I even wipe down the window shade and pull because I’ve been known to press my face right up to the glass to enjoy a spectacular view.
+I have used these Sono Wipes for a couple of years now, and they seem to really do the trick.
+Make sure and wipe down your armrests, seat belt, the entertainment screen, and of course, that tray table!
+I even wipe down the window shade and pull it because I’ve been known to press my face right up to the glass to enjoy a spectacular view.

 Do this on your return flight, too!